TwoHouseHolds/Feedforward-Neural-Network/README.md

 ## Usage

+### Use Case 1: Visual Demo
+Run `AppVisualization.main()` to launch the GUI for a visual representation of the FFN's predictions by rendering the decision boundary as a colored background behind the actual data points.
+The Input-CSV must have the format `x, y, label`.

-### 1. Training FFN on Diabetes-Data
+### Use Case 2: Training FFN on Diabetes-Data
 Run `App.main()` to train the network on the `diabetes.csv` dataset.
 Output: prints the test set accuracy to the console.

-### 2. Visual Demo
-Run `AppVisualization.main()` to launch the GUI for a visual representation of the FFN's predictions by rendering the decision boundary as a colored background behind the actual data points.
-The Input-CSV must have the format `x, y, label`.

-### 3. Lecture Exercises
+### Use Case 3: Lecture Exercises
-Run `LectureExamples.main()` to execute isolated forward/backward pass exercises for debugging or educational purposes.
+Run `LectureExamples.main()` to execute isolated forward/backward pass examples for debugging / educational purposes.

 ## License/Copyright
 © 2025 Colin Traub